Changes to your registration details

 Please note that we can only make changes if correspondence and documentation comes from the email address we hold on your record.

 If you want to practise in a gender status that is different to the one on the register, please telephone us on 020 7713 5155 to speak with one of our registration staff for details on how to do this.
 Your call, and application, will be confidential.
 We will also discuss with you whether you wish to change your name at the same time.
 Please note that you won’t need to provide any evidence of your change in gender status, though we will require evidence of any name change.

 We will work with you to make the process as easy as we can.
 Timescales vary depending on your individual circumstances, but we will work with you to agree a date for the change to the register.

 Two separate register entries will appear on the Register of Chiropractors.
 One will be under your old name and gender and will not be published on the public version of the register.
 The other will be in your new name and gender.
 Both entries have a different GCC reference number and there will be no link between them to protect your confidentiality.

 It is a legal requirement, under Section 7(1) of the GCC (Registration) Rules 1999, that you notify us of any change to your name or registered address within 30 days of that change.
 There is no such time-frame for the rest of your details.

 We do this as a guard against fraud and also because we are a small organisation with limited resources.

 If you are not able to update your details online, get in touch.

-Find out how to complete your retention and remain on the registerFind out More
+Find out how to leave the registerFind out More